 Destination Haunt in Lebanon was voted ‘most haunted’ walk in and around New England.
 With stops along the way named The Butcher, the Buried Alive Cemetery, and the Clown House, what could there possibly be to fear?

 If your preference is immersing yourself in the haunted history of the region, you’ll want to consider one of several walking and trolley tours hosted by New England Curiosities.
-Guided by Roxie Zwicker, expert on local folklore, ghosts, and mysterious history, these tours are sure to leave you reaching for a hand to hold.
-Let’s just hope it’s warm and not bony and cold!
+Guided by Roxie Zwicker, an expert on local folklore, ghosts, and mysterious history, these tours are sure to leave you reaching for a hand to hold.
+Let’s hope it’s warm and not bony and cold!
+Happy Halloweeeeeeen!!!

 A SEASON OF THANKS

 November is undoubtedly the month of gratitude.
 Thankful for our veterans, thankful for our families, thankful for our blessings.
-While there are a number of events that take place around the region on November 11th to honor our heroes, on November 10th, the Wells Chamber of Commerce will host the 5th Annual Veterans Day 5K Road Race.
-This event not only honors Veterans, all proceeds are donated to Honor Flight Maine.
-Honor Flight Maine is a non-profit organization created solely to honor America’s veterans for all their service and sacrifices by transporting our heroes to Washington, D.C. to tour, experience and reflect at their memorials.
-Top priority is given to the most frail veterans – terminally ill veterans of all conflicts and World War II survivors.
+Several events take place around the region on November 11 to honor our heroes.
+On November 10, the Wells Chamber of Commerce will host the 5th Annual Veterans Day 5K Road Race.
+This event honors Veterans with all proceeds donated to Honor Flight Maine.
+Honor Flight Maine is a non-profit organization created solely to honor America’s veterans for all their service and sacrifices by transporting our heroes to Washington, D.C. to tour, experience, and reflect at their memorials.
+Top priority is given to the frailest veterans – terminally ill veterans of all conflicts and World War II survivors.
 Korean and Vietnam Veterans are also transported on a first-come, first-served, space-available basis.

 Additionally, on Saturday, October 20th, Ogunquit will be hosting the Ruck for our Fallen, a military-style ruck event which will take place on Ogunquit Beach.
 This event is to honor ALL of Maine’s Fallen Heroes and give their families a unique bonding experience.